Skip to main content

 Medicare does not cover these types of care for Alzheimer’s disease:

-- Personal care also called custodial care: This includes paying another person to help you bathe, dress, fix meals and do other daily activities.
+• Personal care, also called custodial care: This includes paying another person to help you bathe, dress, fix meals, and do other daily activities.
 People with Alzheimer’s disease often need more and more custodial services as time goes on.

 Medicare will cover custodial care, both at home and during a brief stay in a skilled nursing facility, but only when you also need and get skilled care.
 People with Alzheimer’s disease often need other types of care that Medicare does not cover.
-Alzheimer’s disease patients and their families often must pay for these services if they do not qualify for Medicaid or long-term care insurance.
+Alzheimer’s patients and their families often must pay for these services if they do not qualify for Medicaid or long-term care insurance.